IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 whether or not PvDs are in use, and hence cannot be addressed by this document.
-However, a host that correctly implements the MPvD architecture ({{?RFC7556}}) using the mechanism described in this document will be less susceptible to such attacks than a host that does not.
+However, a host that correctly implements the MPvD architecture ({{?RFC7556}}) using the mechanism described in this document will be less susceptible to such attacks than a host that does not by being able to check for the various misconfigurations described in this document.

 # Privacy Considerations